 - Your cumulative CSUN grade point average must be 3.0 or higher;

-- You will need to request confidential statements of support from your spring 2017 U100 professor and from one other CSUN professor who has taught you by filling in their contact information on the scholarship application page.
-Each statement must respond to the Riccomini Scholarship faculty question: "What specific insights or examples can you offer to illustrate this student’s commitment to learning?"
+- You will need to request confidential statements of support from your fall 2017 U100 professor and from one other CSUN professor who has taught you by filling in their contact information on the scholarship application page.
+Each faculty statement must respond to the Riccomini Scholarship faculty question: "What specific insights or examples can you offer to illustrate this student’s commitment to learning?"
 Only statements submitted through the CSUN scholarship system will be accepted.